anandjez/anandjez.github.io/_pages/about.md

 About me
 ======
-I am a recent MTech. graduate in Signal Processing from Electrical Engineering department at Indian Institute of Science, Bangalore.
-I currently work with Dr. Cl\'ement Canonne (University of Sydney).
+I am a recent MTech. graduate in [Signal Processing](https://ee.iisc.ac.in/m-tech-programme-signal-processing/) from Electrical Engineering department at Indian Institute of Science (IISc), Bangalore.
+I am currently working on a research project with [Dr. Clément Canonne](https://ccanonne.github.io/) (University of Sydney).
 I am broadly interested in the theoretical aspects of statistical inference.
-I did my master's thesis on Markov Chain Monte Carlo algorithms under the guidance of Pof.
-Navin Kashyap.
-You can find my CV here.
+I did my master's thesis on Markov Chain Monte Carlo algorithms under the guidance of [Prof. Navin Kashyap](https://ece.iisc.ac.in/~nkashyap/).
+Long ago, I worked at Texas Instruments, Bangalore as an analog design and characterization engineer.
+You can find my CV [here](https://github.com/anandjez/anandjez.github.io/files/CV_Anand.pdf).

 Publications
 ======